 - A completed master’s degree or one close to completion.
 It doesn’t have to be in journalism or mass communications, although if not, additional coursework might be required.

 - At least a 3.0 grade point average for undergraduate and graduate school.

-- A combined GRE score of 300 and a 4.5 or better analytical writing score, though exceptions have been made for applicants with unusually strong professional backgrounds or outstanding professional and intellectual promise.
+- A combined GRE score of 300 (153 Verbal and 147 Quantitative) and a 4.0 or better analytical writing score, though exceptions have been made for applicants with unusually strong professional backgrounds or outstanding professional and intellectual promise.